- Instructor: Chomba Sindazi

 - Duration: 52 weeks

-The Legal Practitioners Qualifying Examination Course is a one year six months programme.
+The Legal Practitioners Qualifying Examination Course is a one year programme.
 Students who successfully complete this course of study are recommended for admission to the Zambian Bar.
 Enrolment for this course is done after placement of advert in the media.

 The following are the courses offered under this programme:

 - Bookkeeping and Accounts

 - Probate and Succession